 It is not unusual for attorneys to receive inquiries about defamation actions from people who are in conflicts with neighbors or other members of their communities, and have become the subjects of vicious lies.
-The area of law most implicated by that type of conduct is "defamation of character", a cause of action which is generally defined to include "libel" and slander".
+The area of law most implicated by that type of conduct is defamation of character, a cause of action which is generally defined to include libel (written defamation) and slander (oral or spoken defamation).

 Typically, the elements of a cause of action for defamation include: